snelusha/noto/apps/web/content/docs/usage.md

 ```

 > **Tip:** Need to configure API keys or models?
 Check out [Configuration](/docs/configuration) for setup instructions.
 Using custom commit prompts? noto automatically uses your `.noto/commit-prompt.md` file.

+> **Note:** noto caches generated commit messages based on your git diff.
+If you run `noto` multiple times with the same staged changes, it will reuse the cached response to save time and API costs.
+Use the `-f` or `--force` flag to bypass the cache and force regeneration.